11 Pineapple Benefits and 4 Side Effects (+ Nutrition Facts)

 There are over 100 different varieties of pineapple in the world.
 These varieties are classified into five different groups:

-- Cayenne-group:
+- Cayenne:

 The fruits weigh up to four kilograms, are cylindrical, orange-yellow and low in fiber.
 The flesh is pale yellow and aromatic, characterized by higher sweetness, low acidity, and longer shelf life.
-Smooth Cayenne, Kew, Hilo, Baron Rothschild are included in this group. - Queen-group:
+Smooth Cayenne, Kew, Hilo, Baron Rothschild are included in this group. - Queen:

 Leaves are narrow and short and have curved marginal spines.
 The fruits grow up to 1.3 kg.
 The flesh is often bright yellow.
 The fruits are aromatic, sweet and have little fiber.
-This group includes Natal Queen, Victoria, Alexandra, MacGregor, Z. Queen, Ripley Queen und Fairy Queen. - Spanish-group:
+This group includes Natal Queen, Victoria, Alexandra, MacGregor, Z. Queen, Ripley Queen und Fairy Queen. - Spanish:

 The leaves are long, narrow, and usually prickly.
 The fruits have white flesh, reddish-yellow, round and quite fibrous at up to 2.3 kg.
-Singapore Spanish and Red Spanish belong to this group - Perolera-group:
+Singapore Spanish and Red Spanish belong to this group - Perolera:

 Marked by long narrow leaves with small straight spines and a wide red stripe.
 The fruits are pyramidal, greenish-yellow with white to yellowish flesh without fibers.
 These include Pernambuco, Sugar Loaf, Abacaxi, and Paulista.